 - A comprehensive sensitivity analysis framework for model evaluation and improvement using a case study of the Rangeland Hydrology and Erosion Model

 International Climate Stations

 We have been working on expanding the coverage of the RHEM Web Tool (interface).
 You now have the ability to use international climate stations.
 In the “Climate Station” panel, you will see a tab for “International” stations.
-At the moment, we are providing 4 climate stations from Jordan.
-Our intent is to include more stations from around the world.
-If you are interested in contributing additional stations to the RHEM interface, please let us know.
+At the moment, we have international stations for multiple countries.
+We are also working on expanding the international stations coverage by continent (using gridded data).

 - Cligen Weather Generator (documentation and source code for Cligen can be found here)